kedar9444/ngx-frappe-charts/README.md

 Ngx-frappy-chart exports 3 different components i.e. bar, pie, and heatmap to draw similar charts.
 We will check each one them and how to use them.

-## Bar chart, Line chart and Axis-Mixed chart
+## Bar chart, Line chart and Axis-Mixed chart tag

-This component is used for drawing bar, line nad mixed charts.
+This component is used for drawing bar, line nad mixed charts. you have to add the componant as follows.

 ```html
 <ngx-frappe-charts-bar